-The elective student assessment form (either the "Patient Care" or "Non-Patient Care" form, depending on the individual elective) will be completed by the course director and/or their designee.
+The elective student assessment form (either the "Patient Care" or "Non-Patient Care" form, depending on the individual elective) will be completed by the individual course director and/or designee.
 This form includes two separate areas in which to include narrative feedback.
-The first area includes formative comments meant to help optimize student performance; the second includes formalized summative comments which will be included in the Dean's Letter (medical student performance evaluation [MSPE]).
+The first area includes formative comments meant to help optimize student performance; the second includes formalized summative comments which will be included in the dean's letter (Medical Student Performance Evaluation [MSPE]).
 Students are not permitted to pick specific comments to be included or excluded in their narrative grade form.
 Students do not grade or summarize their own performance.
-Any concerns regarding narrative comments may be addressed to the elective director or to the Associate Dean of Student Affairs.
-(See the Student Progress Policy for more information.)
+Any concerns regarding narrative comments may be addressed to the electives director or to the dean, student affairs/or designee.
+(See the Student Progress Committee Procedures and Process for Dismissal Policy for more information.)